-local community, in relation to a major hazard facility, means the community in the surrounding area;
+local community, in relation to a major hazard facility, means the community in the surrounding area.

-lower explosive limit (LEL), in relation to a flammable gas, vapour or mist, means the concentration of the gas, vapour or mist in air below which the propagation of a flame does not occur on contact with an ignition source;
+lower explosive limit (LEL), in relation to a flammable gas, vapour or mist, means the concentration of the gas, vapour or mist in air below which the propagation of a flame does not occur on contact with an ignition source.

-maintain, in relation to plant or a structure in Chapter 5, includes repair or servicing of plant or a structure;
+maintain, in relation to plant or a structure in Chapter 5, includes repair or servicing of plant or a structure.

-major hazard facility means a facility -
+major hazard facility means a facility:

-- (a) at which Schedule 15 chemicals are present or likely to be present in a quantity that exceeds their threshold quantity; or - (b) that is determined by the regulator under Part 9.2 to be a major hazard facility;
+- (a) at which Schedule 15 chemicals are present or likely to be present in a quantity that exceeds their threshold quantity; or - (b) that is determined by the regulator under Part 9.2 to be a major hazard facility.

-major hazard facility licence means a licence granted under Part 9.7 in relation to a major hazard facility;
+major hazard facility licence means a licence granted under Part 9.7 in relation to a major hazard facility.

-major incident - see regulation 531;
+major incident-see regulation 531.

-major incident hazard means a hazard that could cause, or contribute to causing, a major incident;manifest means a written summary of the hazardous chemicals used, handled or stored at a workplace;
+major incident hazard means a hazard that could cause, or contribute to causing, a major incident.

+manifest means a written summary of the hazardous chemicals used, handled or stored at a workplace.

-See Schedule 12 (Manifest requirements) for what a manifest must contain.
+Note: See Schedule 12 (Manifest requirements) for what a manifest must contain.

-manifest quantity, in relation to a Schedule 11 hazardous chemical, means the quantity referred to in Schedule 11, table 11.1, column 5 for that hazardous chemical;
+manifest quantity, in relation to a Schedule 11 hazardous chemical, means the manifest quantity referred to in Schedule 11, table 11.1, column 5 for that hazardous chemical.

-manufacturer, in relation to plant, a substance or a structure, has the same meaning as it has in section 23 of the Act;
+manufacturer, in relation to plant, a substance or a structure, has the same meaning as it has in section 23 of the Act.

-mast climbing work platform means a hoist with a working platform used for temporary purposes to raise personnel and materials to the working position by means of a drive system mounted on an extendable mast that may be tied to a structure;
+mast climbing work platform means a hoist with a working platform used for temporary purposes to raise personnel and materials to the working position by means of a drive system mounted on an extendable mast that may be tied to a structure.

-materials hoist means a hoist that -
+materials hoist means a hoist that:

-- (a) consists of a car, bucket or platform cantilevered from, and travelling up and down outside, a face of the support of a structure; and - (b) is used for hoisting things and substances but not persons;
+- (a) consists of a car, bucket or platform cantilevered from, and travelling up and down outside, a face of the support of a structure; and - (b) is used for hoisting things and substances but not persons.

-membrane filter method means the membrane filter method described in the Guidance Note on the Membrane Filter Method for Estimating Airborne Asbestos Fibres [NOHSC:3003 (2005)];
+membrane filter method means the membrane filter method described in the Guidance Note on the Membrane Filter Method for Estimating Airborne Asbestos Fibres [NOHSC:3003 (2005)].

-mixture, in Part 7.1, means a combination of, or a solution composed of, 2 or more substances that do not react with each other;
+mixture in Part 7.1, means a combination of, or a solution composed of, 2 or more substances that do not react with each other.

-mobile crane means a crane capable of travelling over a supporting surface without the need for fixed runways and relying only on gravity for stability;
+mobile crane means a crane capable of travelling over a supporting surface without the need for fixed runways and relying only on gravity for stability.

-modification, in relation to a facility - see regulation 534;
+modification, in relation to a facility-see regulation 534.

-musculoskeletal disorder means an injury to, or disease of, the musculoskeletal system, whether occurring suddenly or over time, but does not include an injury caused by crushing, entrapment or cutting resulting principally from the mechanical operation of plant;
+musculoskeletal disorder means an injury to, or disease of, the musculoskeletal system, whether occurring suddenly or over time, but does not include an injury caused by crushing, entrapment or cutting resulting principally from the mechanical operation of plant.

-NATA means the National Association of Testing Authorities, Australia;
+NATA means the National Association of Testing Authorities, Australia.

-NATA-accredited laboratory means a testing laboratory accredited by NATA, or recognised by NATA either solely or with someone else;
+NATA-accredited laboratory means a testing laboratory accredited by NATA, or recognised by NATA either solely or with someone else.

-naturally occurring asbestos means the natural geological occurrence of asbestos minerals found in association with geological deposits including rock, sediment or soil;
+naturally occurring asbestos means the natural geological occurrence of asbestos minerals found in association with geological deposits including rock, sediment or soil.

-non-friable asbestos means material containing asbestos that is not friable asbestos, including material containing asbestos fibres reinforced with a bonding compound;
+non-friable asbestos means material containing asbestos that is not friable asbestos, including material containing asbestos fibres reinforced with a bonding compound.

-Non-friable asbestos may become friable asbestos through deterioration (see definition of friable asbestos).
+Note: Non-friable asbestos may become friable asbestos through deterioration (see definition of friable asbestos).

-non-slewing mobile crane means a mobile crane incorporating a boom or jib that cannot be slewed, and includes - but does not include vehicle tow trucks;
+non-slewing mobile crane means a mobile crane incorporating a boom or jib that cannot be slewed, and includes:

-- (a) an articulated mobile crane; or - (b) a locomotive crane - notice of satisfactory assessment means a notice stating that the person to whom it is issued has successfully completed a specified VET course;
+- (a) an articulated mobile crane; or - (b) a locomotive crane;